Ramones

 Conflicts between members

 Tension between Joey and Johnny colored much of the Ramones' career.
 The pair were politically antagonistic, with Joey being a liberal and Johnny a conservative.[120]
 Their personalities also clashed: Johnny, who spent two years in military school, lived by a strict code of self-discipline,[121] while Joey struggled with obsessive–compulsive disorder and alcoholism.[122][123]
-In the early 1980s, Linda Danielle began a relationship with Johnny after having already been romantically involved with Joey, who had reportedly accused Johnny of "stealing" his girlfriend; this incident is believed to have been the inspiration behind "The KKK Took My Baby Away".[124]
+In the early 1980s, Linda Danielle began a relationship with Johnny after having already been romantically involved with Joey, who had reportedly accused Johnny of "stealing" his girlfriend.
+This incident is believed to have been the inspiration behind "The KKK Took My Baby Away".[124]
 Consequently, despite their continued professional relationship, Joey and Johnny had become aloof from each other.[5]
-Johnny did not contact Joey before the latter's death, although he said that he was depressed for "the whole week" after his death.[81]
+Johnny did not contact Joey before his death, although he said that he was depressed for "the whole week" after his passing.[81]

 Dee Dee's bipolar disorder and repeated relapses into drug addiction also caused significant strains.[125]
 Tommy would also leave the band after being "physically threatened by Johnny, treated with contempt by Dee Dee, and all but ignored by Joey."[126]
 As new members joined over the years, disbursement and the band's image frequently became matters of serious dispute.[127]
 The tensions among the group members were not kept secret from the public as was heard on the Howard Stern radio show in 1997, where during the interview Marky and Joey got into a fight about their respective drinking habits.[128]